Current Suspected Overdose Deaths in Delaware for 2021: Get Help Now!

 This graph provides the age breakdown for hospitalized assault patients.

-The next graphs show data related to Delaware injury hospitalizations.
+The next graph shows data related to Delaware injury hospitalizations.

 And falls are responsible for the most serious and critical injuries among Delaware residents.

 The Delaware Coalition for Injury Prevention is working to decrease injury-related death and disability.
 Please visit their pages using